MrRaposinha/DamageStyleHUD/README.md

-### **DamageStyleHUD - Track Your Total Damage in Real-Time**

-**DamageStyleHUD** is a mod for ULTRAKILL that enhances the StyleHUD by adding a real-time damage counter.
-Keep track of your total damage directly on the style bar, making it easier than ever to measure your performance during intense combat.
+### **DamageStyleHUD**

+**DamageStyleHUD** enhances ULTRAKILL by adding a dynamic damage counter to the StyleHUD, showing the cumulative damage dealt at the top of the style text.
+The counter updates in real-time as you hit enemies, with vibrant color transitions that reflect your performance and emphasize high-impact moments.

 ---

 ## 🌟 Features

-- **Real-Time Damage Counter**:
+- **Real-Time Damage Tracking**:
-  - Displays the total damage dealt in real-time on the first line of the StyleHUD.
+  - Displays total damage dealt recently at the top of the StyleHUD.
-  - Updates dynamically as you deal damage to enemies.
+  - Updates dynamically with each hit, resetting after a **10-second window** of no further damage.

+- **Vibrant Color Transitions**:
+  - Damage text transitions smoothly through a rainbow of colors using an HSV color system:
+    - Starts at **blue** for lower damage.
-- **Clear and Permanent Formatting**:
+    - Progresses through **green**, **yellow**, and **orange**.
-  - The damage text is prominently formatted in orange and displayed consistently above existing style metrics.
+    - Reaches **red** for high damage totals.
+  - Damage exceeding **1000** is always displayed in **solid red**, highlighting significant impacts.

 ---

 ## 🎮 Why Use This Mod?

-- **Measure Efficiency**:
-  - Easily gauge the effectiveness of different weapons and strategies.

-- **Improve Gameplay**:
+- **Clear Feedback**:
-  - Fine-tune your combat techniques by monitoring damage output.
+  - Instantly see how much damage you’ve dealt recently with cumulative totals displayed prominently.

-- **Track Performance**:
+- **Engaging Visuals**:
-  - Satisfyingly watch your damage numbers climb during intense battles.
+  - Dynamic color transitions make tracking damage more satisfying and performance-focused.

+- **Rewarding High Damage**:
+  - The special red indicator for damage exceeding **1000** highlights major impacts and critical combos.

 ---

-## 🚀 How It Works

-- **Harmony Integration**:
-  - The mod patches key methods in the StyleHUD class:
-    - **AddPoints**: Captures the style points (equivalent to damage) and adds them to a running total.
-    - **UpdateItems**: Ensures the damage counter always appears as the first line on the StyleHUD.

-- **Dynamic Updates**:
-  - The damage counter updates seamlessly alongside existing style metrics for a fluid and immersive experience.

----

-## 📥 Installation
+## 🚀 Installation

 ### Requirements
 - **BepInEx**: Ensure BepInEx is installed in your ULTRAKILL directory.